-- Make sure to see a “dentist near me” or hygienist regularly for dental checkups and professional cleanings.
+- Make sure to see a “dentist near me in Lincoln, NE” or hygienist regularly for dental checkups and professional cleanings.

 - To prevent the destruction of your new bridge, avoid chewing, especially hard foods, ice, and other hard objects.

-The cost of a bridge initially depends on the particular type of dental bridge your dentist recommends for you.
+The cost of a bridge initially depends on the particular type of dental bridge your dentist near me in Lincoln, NE recommends for you.
 However, most provided insurance plans cover a portion of the cost, and if you don’t have insurance, South Lincoln Family Dentistry provides easy-to-understand payment plans to keep your treatment manageable.

 Which one is a better option?